5 known impressions of state II, outside the editions

 Proof before the editioning of state II.

 There are 5 known impressions of state II, outside the editions.
-Two known impressions do not have chine collé; one is illustrated in the Evolving Composition Diagram below.
+This impression, and an additional known impression not in MoMA's Collection, do not have chine collé.
 An additional impression with chine collé is in MoMA's Collection (Accession Number: 707.2008).
 It is not illustrated, due to its similarity to the impressions seen here.

 State Changes and Additions: